manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

 -  IF()

-   ``IF()`` behavior is slightly different that that of its MySQL counterpart.
-It takes 3 arguments, check whether the 1st argument is equal to 0.0, returns the 2nd argument if it is not zero, or the 3rd one when it is.
+   ``IF()`` behavior is slightly different than its MySQL counterpart.
+It takes 3 arguments, checks whether the 1st argument is equal to 0.0, returns the 2nd argument if it is not zero or the 3rd one when it is.
 Note that unlike comparison operators, ``IF()`` does **not** use a threshold!
 Therefore, it's safe to use comparison results as its 1st argument, but arithmetic operators might produce